Alessandro Volta: Volta and Galvani

-Luigi Galvani, an Italian physicist, discovered something he named, "animal electricity" when two different metals were connected in series with a frog's leg and to one another.
+Luigi Galvani, an Italian physicist, discovered something he named "animal electricity" when two different metals were connected in series with a frog's leg and to one another.
 Volta realised that the frog's leg served as both a conductor of electricity (what we would now call an electrolyte) and as a detector of electricity.
 He also understood that the frog's legs were irrelevant to the electric current, which was caused by the two differing metals.
-He replaced the frog's leg with brine-soaked paper, and detected the flow of electricity by other means familiar to him from his previous studies.

-In this way he discovered the electrochemical series, and the law that the electromotive force (emf) of a galvanic cell, consisting of a pair of metal electrodes separated by electrolyte, is the difference between their two electrode potentials (thus, two identical electrodes and a common electrolyte give zero net emf).
+He replaced the frog's leg with brine-soaked paper and detected the flow of electricity by other means familiar to him from his previous studies.
+In this way, he discovered the electrochemical series, and the law that the electromotive force (emf) of a galvanic cell, consisting of a pair of metal electrodes separated by electrolyte, is the difference between their two electrode potentials (thus, two identical electrodes and a common electrolyte give zero net emf).
 This may be called Volta's Law of the electrochemical series.

 In 1800, as the result of a professional disagreement over the galvanic response advocated by Galvani, Volta invented the voltaic pile, an early electric battery, which produced a steady electric current.
 Volta had determined that the most effective pair of dissimilar metals to produce electricity was zinc and copper.
-Initially he experimented with individual cells in series, each cell being a wine goblet filled with brine into which the two dissimilar electrodes were dipped.
+Initially, he experimented with individual cells in series, each cell being a wine goblet filled with brine into which the two dissimilar electrodes were dipped.
 The voltaic pile replaced the goblets with cardboard soaked in brine.

 Early battery

-In announcing his discovery of the voltaic pile, Volta paid tribute to the influences of William Nicholson, Tiberius Cavallo, and Abraham Bennet.
+In announcing his invention of the voltaic pile, Volta paid tribute to the influences of William Nicholson, Tiberius Cavallo, and Abraham Bennet.

 The battery made by Volta is credited as one of the first electrochemical cells.
 It consists of two electrodes: one made of zinc, the other of copper.
-The electrolyte is either sulfuric acid mixed with water or a form of saltwater brine.
+The electrolyte is either sulphuric acid mixed with water or a form of saltwater brine.
 The electrolyte exists in the form 2 H+ and SO4(2−).
 Zinc metal, which is higher in the electrochemical series than both copper and hydrogen, is oxidized to zinc cations (Zn2+) and creates electrons that move to the copper electrode.
 The positively charged hydrogen ions (protons) capture electrons from the copper electrode, forming bubbles of hydrogen gas, H2.
 This makes the zinc rod the negative electrode and the copper rod the positive electrode.
 Thus, there are two terminals, and an electric current will flow if they are connected.
 The chemical reactions in this voltaic cell are as follows: